-Your judicial rights are protected by the Charter of Human Rights and Freedoms.
+Your legal rights are protected by the Charter of Human Rights and Freedoms.

 - You have a right to a fair and equitable trial if you are sued or accused of a crime.